 - Place the vibration isolators (Figure 3-3) on the genset support structure.
 The isolators should be shimmed or grouted to ensure that all of the isolator bases are within 0.25 inch (6 mm) elevation of each other.
-The surface that the isolator bases rest on must also be flat and level - 2.
-Loosen the side snubber lock nuts so that the top plate of the isolator is free to move vertically and horizontally.
+The surface that the isolator bases rest on must also be flat and level. - Loosen the side snubber lock nuts so that the top plate of the isolator is free to move vertically and horizontally.
 Be sure that the top plate is correctly aligned with the base and springs. - Place the genset onto the isolators while aligning the skid's mounting with the threaded isolator hole.
 The top plates will move down and approach the base of the isolator as load is applied. - 4.
 Once the genset is in position, the isolators may require adjusting so that the set is level.
 The isolators are adjusted by inserting the leveling bolt through the skid and into the isolator (the leveling bolt's locking nut should be threaded up towards the bolt head).

-The leveling bolt will adjust the clearance between the top plate and the isolator base.
+- The leveling bolt will adjust the clearance between the top plate and the isolator base.
 A nominal clearance of 0.25 inch (6 mm) or greater is desired.
 This will provide sufficient clearance for the rocking that occurs during startup and shutdown.
-If the 0.25 inch (6 mm) clearance is not present, turn the leveling bolt until the desired clearance is achieved.

-- 5. The genset may not be level yet; therefore, adjust the leveling bolts until the set is level and sufficient clearance still remains.
+If the 0.25 inch (6 mm) clearance is not present, turn the leveling bolt until the desired clearance is achieved. - 5.
+The genset may not be level yet; therefore, adjust the leveling bolts until the set is level and sufficient clearance still remains.
 (Clearance on all isolators should be roughly equal).
-Once all isolators have been set, lock the leveling bolt in place with the lock nut. - The snubber nuts may remain loose and therefore provide better isolation between the genset and support structure.
+Once all isolators have been set, lock the leveling bolt in place with the lock nut. - The snubber nuts may remain loose and therefore provide better isolation between the genset and support structure. - 7.
+Model DFCE only: With the genset in position and secured to the isolators, remove the two controller cabinet shipping screws (see Figure 3-2).